 My oldest son is 8-years-old now.
 In the midst of this quarantine, I am choosing to celebrate the fact that he and I are spending more time together than we ever have before.
-He and his two brothers are finally getting to experience the mommy I always wished I could have been for them.
+He and his two brothers are finally getting to experience the mommy I always wished I could have been but never got the chance.

-But I also think about past me, and what I would have done if all of this happened before the year 2020.
-What would I have done if I was suddenly non-essential back in the $9/hour days?
+I also think about past me, and what I would have done if all of this happened before the year 2020.
+What would I have done if I was suddenly a non-essential employee back in the $9/hour days?
 How would I have fed my son?
 I think about my grandfather who passed away, and wonder how I would have felt if coronavirus had taken his life.
 Would I be angry with people for not staying home?
 I think about my second husband and shudder to imagine how being quarantined with him would have ended.

 The fact is, there is no right answer in these situations.
 We are in uncharted territory and no one can be expected to have all the answers.
 Like most things in life, there is a trade off—in this case it involves life, death and livelihoods.
 Of course people are afraid and upset.
 Nothing but compassion for another person’s point of view will help us get through this.

 And no, I don’t have a solution.
 I wish I did.
 But since I don’t, all I can do is show love for others and express gratitude for what I still have.

 After all, sometimes in life the things we expect to be negative end up inexplicably positive.

 (C) 2021 Barbara Gray – no content may be used or reproduced without permission of the author